Best Times to Visit Lahore, Pakistan

 Essential Travel Tips

 Negotiate prices, especially in smaller shops and markets.
 It's expected and often leads to better deals.
-For larger purchases or restaurants, using a credit card is becoming more common, but always have some Pakistani Rupees (PKR) on hand for smaller transactions and tips.
+For larger purchases or restaurants, using credit cards is becoming more common, but always have some Pakistani Rupees (PKR) on hand for smaller transactions and tips.

 Be mindful of your belongings, especially in crowded areas like Anarkali Bazaar.
 Avoid walking alone at night in less populated areas.
-Consider using a reputable ride-hailing service instead.
+Inform someone of your plans, especially if venturing outside the main tourist areas.

 Pack light, comfortable clothing suitable for warm weather.
 Loose, breathable fabrics are ideal.
-Bring comfortable walking shoes, as you'll likely be doing a lot of walking.
-A scarf or shawl can be useful for modesty at religious sites or when the weather is cooler in the evenings.
+Don't forget comfortable walking shoes as you'll be doing a lot of exploring on foot.
+A scarf or shawl can be useful for women visiting religious sites or for sun protection.

 Weather Details